Simple set cardinality estimation through random sampling: Estimating set cardinality via random sampling

 \section{Estimating set cardinality via random sampling}

-We present below the pseudocode of an algorithm for estimating the cardinality of a set $I$ based on repeated invocations of a routine $RandomSample(I)$ that, on each invocation, returns an element of $I$ chosen uniformly and independently at random.
-We then formally state and prove the bounds on the probability that $RandomSample(I)$ is invoked ``too many'' times, or that the estimate of $|I|$ is not accurate within a factor $(1\pm\delta_{err})$.
-We assume hereafter without loss of generality that the required $\delta_{err}$ is less than $1$ (or the trivial estimator $|I|=0$ would suffice).
+The algorithm below estimates the cardinality $n$ of a set $V$ through repeated invocations of a primitive \rs($V$) that, on each invocation, returns an element of $V$ chosen uniformly and independently at random.
+We formally state and prove the bounds on the probability that the estimate $\hat{n}$ of $n$ is not accurate within a factor $(1\pm\epsilon)$, or that \rs($V$) is invoked ``too many'' times.
+We assume $\epsilon < 1$; otherwise the trivial estimate $\hat{n}=0$ suffices.